 Window sensors come in a variety of types.
-They are;
+They include:

 - Magnetic Sensors: These sensors detect the breakage of a magnetic connection within the sensor.
-When the sensor is separated from the magnet, an alarm is triggered.
+When the sensor is separated from the magnet, it triggers an alarm.

 - Tilt Sensors: These sensors are designed to trigger an alarm when a window is left open.
 They are typically only part of a two-part system in which the second component would be one of the two sensors mentioned above.

 Pros & Cons

 The advantages of these devices are that they can cover a variety of situations to best suit the needs of the homeowner.
 The main disadvantage of these window sensors is they only work if the window is opened in the way that the sensor is designed to protect against.
 If, for example, a sliding block sensor is bypassed by a home invader who breaks the glass instead of opening the window normally- then the alarm will not be triggered.